highplainscomputing/HPC_T5/T5/03-sementic-analysis/README.md

                                           Eric and Rob are watching a stand-up on youtube.
 ## Conclusion

-In this code, we illustrate the process of fine-tuning the T5 model for a summarization task using the Hugging Face Transformers library.
-By following the outlined steps in the code, you can fine-tune your own T5 model to generate concise and coherent summaries for a given input
+In this code, we demonstrate the process of fine-tuning the T5 model for sentiment analysis using the Hugging Face Transformers library.
+By adhering to the provided steps in the code, you can fine-tune your own T5 model to effectively analyze and categorize sentiments in given textual inputs, providing valuable insights into positive, and negative.